 It might seem difficult to teach your child the importance of money and finances, but a major part of this learning comes from observation.
 Children soak up information quickly starting at a young age.
 Research shows that by age seven, children’s money habits are set.
 This includes things like planning ahead and delaying gratification.

-Parents, you might feel like you’re trying to outrun the clock now – but fear not.
+As parents or guardians, you might feel like you’re trying to outrun the clock – but fear not.
 Here are some simple strategies that can make learning about money, debt, and general finances easy and fun for your child.

-Encouraging thoughtful spending at a young age will help your child build this habit as they get older.
+Encouraging thoughtful spending at a young age will help your child build healthy money habits as they get older.
 How many times have you been at the store and your child has asked for a snack in the checkout line?
 This is a great time to teach them the difference between needs and wants.

-Teach your child that the snack they asked for is a want, not a need, and that the money that would be spent on that snack could be used for X, Y, or Z. To further the lesson, ask how much they would have left in savings if they spent their money to buy the snack.
-You should also ask whether they could wait for a snack at home rather than buying one now.
+Teach your child that the snack they asked for is a want, not a need, and the money that would be spent on that snack could be used for X, Y, or Z. To further the lesson, ask how much they would have left in savings if they spent their own money to buy the snack.
+Also, ask them if they could wait until they get home for a snack rather than buying one now.
 Walking through the process can help your child understand your spending values and in turn, develop their own spending values going forward.

 As your child grows and matures, financial topics such as credit and debt become important to discuss.
-Start by introducing credit: what it is, what it’s used for, the benefits of credit, and what to be careful with.
-These concepts help provide a foundation for children to understand credit reports, scores, and the ground rules associated with having a credit card.
+Start by introducing credit – what it is, what it’s used for, the benefits of credit, and what to be careful with.
+These concepts help provide a foundation for children to understand credit reports, scores, and the ground rules associated with borrowing money.

 If you want your child to be financially sound for their future with good money habits, start working with them at a young age.
 Always remember though, you’re the parent.
 You set the rules.
 These rules will determine how your kid values money in the future and how they approach finances now and in their adult life.